 It’s a “you’ll never guess what’s in it” sort of recipe today.

-I’d like to call it a “sugar free frosting,” but that conjures up nasty images of artificial sweeteners dancing in my head, so I’ll refrain.
+I hate to call it a “sugar-free frosting,” since that conjures up nasty images of artificial sweeteners dancing in my head, but it’s true.
 This one is all whole foods, no artificials, no stevia (Read More: Is Stevia Safe?).

 In the past, I’ve only made two kinds of frosting: this one adapted from my childhood to be slightly healthier but still packed with sugar, and a yogurt cheese frosting with a bit of maple syrup and almond extract like I put on my healthy fruit pizza.
 Since my husband doesn’t care for the latter, which is actually the healthy one, it was exciting to come across something totally new.